jondlm/rx-koans-cli/README.md

 Usage:

     npm install
-    npm test
+    npm test # or `npm watch`

-This will run mocha tests and watch for file changes.
+This will run jest tests and watch for file changes.
 You should get the tests to pass by replacing `________` with the correct values.
-Once all the tests are passing, you win absolutely nothing, except for a bunch of grey dots and greater mental prowess.
+Once all the tests are passing, you win absolutely nothing, except for a bunch of `PASS`es and greater mental prowess.

 ## Answers